Logic-based therapy: Cultivation of willpower

-Criticisms and limitations
+Role of emotion

 LBT emphasizes the client's use of deductive logic in their emotional reasoning, which places focus on the cognitive aspect of emotion.
-As such, it ignores the importance of physiological states and bodily sensations to emotional life, and might be an overly cognitive approach and a way to "control" emotions.
-However, LBT contends that it is the entire experience that contributes to the person's emotional reasoning.
+However, it holds that the client's emotional reasoning "tracks the flow of associated images, interoceptive feelings, and other bodily sensations generated by cortical, somatosensory, and limbic structures".
+Further, LBT contends that it is the entire experience that contributes to the person's emotional reasoning.
 This includes the experienced event, any thoughts or beliefs related to the event as well as physiological reactions.
 Although an activating event, such as a divorce or loss of a job, objectively is not on the same level as a catastrophic event, rushing to the conclusion that it is irrational for the client to think that way is potentially invalidating the intensity of the client's subjective emotional experience.
-Regardless, empathic understanding and the building of therapeutic rapport is an important component to all psychotherapies and counseling methods and is no less important in LBT.
+Empathic understanding and the building of therapeutic rapport is an important component to all psychotherapies and counseling methods and is no less important in LBT.

+Criticisms and limitations

 With a LBT counselor's knowledge of deductive logic, a power differential may be created between the counselor and the client.
 This could result in the client seeking the "correct" way of deducing premises and develop an overreliance on the LBT counselor.
 However, the goal is to create more flexible and open ways of interpreting the world and extinguish "absolutist" thinking or unrealistic expectations as a result of a collaborative therapeutic relationship.
 However, understanding and changing one's inferences and logical structures requires a certain level of intellectual ability, and consequently, may limit the application.

 While LBT may be conceptually sound and have firm theoretical roots, much of psychotherapy and counseling research emphasizes the importance of evidence-based practice, that is, interventions and therapeutic approaches that have scientific evidence for their efficacy.
-Given this, to establish LBT's efficacy and effectiveness empirical validation must occur through psychotherapy research methodology if it is to be considered valid by the psychotherapeutic or counseling communities.
-Although no such evidence is available, anecdotal evidence for LBT's effectiveness as well as its close relationship with CBT presents it as a possible therapeutic modality.
+Given this, to establish LBT's efficacy and effectiveness, further empirical validation must occur through psychotherapy research methodology.